MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-vscode-docker-node-08.md

 [Previous step: Stream logs](tutorial-vscode-docker-node-07.md)

-## Delete App service resource and resource group.
+## Delete App service resource and resource group

 The App Service you created for the container includes a backing App Service Plan that can incur costs.
 To clean up the resources, right-click the App Service in the **Azure: App Service** explorer and select **Delete**.